Rel1cx/eslint-react/packages/eslint-plugin/README.md

 <h1 align="center" alt="title">ESLint x React</h1>

-A set of ESLint rules to catch common mistakes and improve your React code.
+More than 50 ESLint rules to catch common mistakes and improve your React code.
+Built (mostly) from scratch.

 ## Supported engines